mit-cml/iot-website-source/docs/src/app/pages/TeacherIntro.md

-Your students can build with all kinds of sensors (like sensors for temperature, moisture, noise, light, color, motion) and other devices (like buttons and switches and relays) to a controller.
+Your students can build with all kinds of sensors (like sensors for temperature, moisture, noise, light, color, or motion) and other devices (like buttons and switches and relays) to a controller.
 They can use App Inventor to program the controller to trigger connected devices (like turning on lights, playing sounds, or moving motors), or signal